 Why aren’t the books $0.99?

-There are a lot of reasons not to price a book at $0.99, mostly that it’s not cost effective considering how much goes into writing and producing a book.
+There are a lot of reasons not to price a book at $0.99, mostly that it’s not cost effective considering how much goes into writing and producing a book — which I’ll explain in a moment.
 With my books, I have no say over the price because I’m published with a publisher.
 Pricing with a publisher is usually based off a scale and the authors have no say in the pricing on those titles.
 Self-published authors set their own prices and usually choose a fee they feel is fair based on the amount of time and money they put into their books.
 Editing alone can cost hundreds of dollars, depending on how long the book is.
+Some book covers can cost over one-thousand dollars.
+I’ve actually seen a few covers over the years that were closer to $3000 — for one cover!

 Why don’t your MC books have the club logo on the cover?